Terstegge/mbed-os-MSP432/README.md

 bin/mbed_manual_testing tests.list GCC_ARM | tee tests.log
 ```
 Running all tests will take a while (approx. 20-30 minutes).
 When there
-are lines like `Binary not found.
+is output like `Binary not found.
 Test skipped!!` this means that the
 respective test is not available for this board (e.g. there is no
 flash filesystem).
-The output during testing should look like:
+The output during testing should look like this:
 ```
 **************************************************************
 * mbed-os-features-device_key-tests-device_key-functionality *